artic-network/website/README.md

 * keep working on getting the protocols.io api to work
 * fill in the about page
 * get a list of software - incl logos/imgs/screenshots
-* fill in the workpackages
+* fill in the activities
 * do we want to host slide decks and photos etc.?

 ***